 Common types of falls include: 1.
 Slips & trips 2.
 Falls on stairs 3.
 Falls from furniture

-Safe Communities partners will be visiting pharmacies during November to promote Fall Prevention.
+Safe Communities partners visited pharmacies during November to promote Fall Prevention.

 Thanks to Kiran Garcha and Joanne Ball of Grafton Healthcare Pharmacy, one of many pharmacies, for supporting the delivery of our Fall Prevention resources in the community.